2011–2012 Mauritanian protests: Renewed Protests and Increased Repression

 Protestors again took to the streets after Friday prayers on March 12, 2011.
 This time, however, demonstrations that were intended to be peaceful devolved into violence as protestors threw stones at police and burned car tires.
 Security forces responded with tear gas and batons to disperse the demonstrators, arresting fourteen and severely beating four protestors in the process.

-On March 25, the one month anniversary of the start of the February 25th Movement and protests, youth protests marking this occasion were met with severe repression from police and other security forces, including witness reports that some students were forced by the police to eat dirt in what journalists and activists described as a new torture tactic started by the police in Nouakchott.
+On March 25, the one-month anniversary of the start of the February 25th Movement and protests, youth protests marking this occasion were met with severe repression from police and other security forces, including witness reports that some students were forced by the police to eat dirt in what journalists and activists described as a new torture tactic started by the police in Nouakchott.
 Journalists and press officials covering the protests were not spared from the repression, although it does not appear that they were specifically targeted by the security forces.
 The violence against journalists and harsh repression of largely peaceful protests motivated political, human rights, and civil society organizations to denounce a resolution of the protests through force and declare that they would not stand idly by while these acts were perpetrated.
 Protestors also claimed that police officers were posing as journalists to capture video that was later analyzed to identify protest leaders and target them for future arrest.
 As a result, protestors prevented Mauritania TV from filming the protests out of fear that the footage would be used for this purpose and/or as political propaganda.

-On April 25, 2011, protesters gathered again to demand the resignation of Prime Minister Moulaye Ould Mohamed Laghdaf and President Aziz.
+On April 25, 2011, protesters gathered again to demand the resignation of Prime Minister Moulaye Ould Mohamed Laghdaf and President Mohamed Ould Abdel Aziz.
 These protests against the prime minister came despite some economic concessions by authorities, including a promise by Laghdaf to create at least 17,000 new jobs, and an offer from the Interior Ministry to negotiate with an appointed representative of the youth movement.
 Unlike previous protests, the organizers of this demonstration intentionally attempted to bridge ethnic/racial identity and political ideologies and published videos in the lead-up to the protests featuring both Black Mauritanians and Arab Mauritanians.
 Organizers also used Facebook, YouTube, and other social media platforms to call for demonstrators to march to and occupy the Place d'Bloques and demand resolution of a widely-circulated list of 28 grievances and demands.
-Approximately 5,000 demonstrators participated in the protests, with many blocking traffic around the Place d'Bloques and the main square in Nouakchott for approximately two hours before security forces again used tear gas and batons to disperse the demonstrators, beating many protestors and arresting approximately fifteen-twenty individuals in the process.
-Around the same time, police shot a protestor taking part in a protest coordinated with those in Noukchott in the northern town of Zouerate in the foot with a live round.
+Approximately 5,000 demonstrators participated in the protests, with many blockings traffic around the Place d'Bloques and the main square in Nouakchott for approximately two hours before security forces again used tear gas and batons to disperse the demonstrators, beating many protestors and arresting approximately fifteen-twenty individuals in the process.
+Around the same time, police shot a protestor taking part in a protest coordinated with those in Nouakchott in the northern town of Zouerate in the foot with a live round.
 Young men in cars also chased police and other security forces while chanting "huriya! huriya!"
 (Freedom!
 Freedom!
 Arabic: حرية!، حرية).